deepaksharma1992/Power-BI-Used-Textile-Analysis/README.md

 📬 Contact
 For questions, reach out at [deepak.sharma.it.1992@gmail.com] or [LinkedIn profile link](https://www.linkedin.com/in/deepak-sharma-58786aa0/).

-Let me know if you’d like help with customizing image captions, writing technical notes on RCA formulas in DAX, or if you want to turn this into a PPT or Notion page as well!
+Let me know if you’d like help with customizing image captions, writing technical notes on RCA formulas in DAX.